A special page on the heating and hot water system – because it is special!

 4) Adjust the time control clock on the hot water storage tank in the top floor airing cupboard.
 Instructions are on the plate underneath the clock.
 When in an ‘off’ phase, the radiators may still feel hot for some time because they cool slowly.
 Also in an ‘off’ phase, you may hear the boiler in the kitchen fire up.
 This is to do with maintaining the temperature in the hot water tank, .(See above for an explanation.)

 5) Note: When the timer is in an ‘on’ phase (manual or automatic), the setting of the wall thermostat overrides it.
 That is, turning the thermostat to a low temperature will turn off the heating, and turning it up will start the heating again.
 However, when the timer is in an ‘off’ phase, the setting of the thermostat has no effect.

-Most of the time, problems are a matter of the above management settings not being right, so check those first.
+Most of the time, problems are a matter of the above management settings not being right, so use the above checklist first.

 However, systems do go wrong.
-Here are some issues we have come across.
+Here are some issues that can happen.
 Please read and note the disclaimer at the top right hand side of the page!